 “Hey have you watched Arcane yet?” - “Me: Not yet, heard about it on Reddit.
 It’s based on League of Legends right?
 I’ve never played the game.” - “Just watch it NOW.”

 If someone had told me that there was going to be something better than Squid Game to watch on TV in 2021, I’d have laughed.
 Now I would have the admit they were right.
 The best TV show of the year 2021, in my opinion, is most certainly Arcane, developed as a collaboration between Riot Games (characters and story) the French studio Fortiche (for the production itself.
-By the way, Fortiche is a casual word to mean strong, and they earned it).
+By the way, Fortiche is a casual word to mean strong in French, and they clearly deserve that name).
 You may be aware that Riot Games’ reputation is not so hot lately, but do not let that detract you from checking out Arcane.

 First, I have absolutely no idea what League of Legends was about, so I took a nose dive in the world of Arcane with absolutely no reference.
 Turns out you don’t need it to appreciate it at all - everything is well introduced and takes you for the ride progressively.